ros2/ros2_documentation/source/Tutorials/Security/The-Keystore.rst

 The security enclave is specifed by using the ROS argument ``--enclave`` when running a node.

 **Each security enclave requires six files** in order to enable security.
-Each file **must** be named as defined below, and as outlined in the DDS Security standard.
+Each file **must** be named as defined below, and as outlined in the `DDS Security standard <https://www.omg.org/spec/DDS-SECURITY/1.1/About-DDS-SECURITY/>`_.
 In order to avoid having mulitple copies of the same files, the ``sros2`` utilities create links for each enclave to the single governance policy, the Identity CA and Permissions CA descibed above.

 See the following six files within the ``listener`` enclave.